 Common issues include:

-*The marriage dissolution brief, held every Thursday at 1400, is a prerequisite to schedule a consultation with an attorney about a potential or pending divorce.
+Divorce (the divorce/dissolution brief, held on Thursday at 1400, is a prerequisite to schedule a consultation with an attorney about a potential or pending divorce.

 Auto Sales, Repairs, and Loans

 The Legal Assistance Office offers an estate planning brief on Tuesday at 1330 that discusses basic estate planning considerations.
 Attendance at the brief is a prerequisite to requesting a will.
 The Office can assist only with simple estate planning; the Office cannot assist with complex estate planning.

 The Office cannot assist with complex immigration issues.